16-19 Bursary Fund

 Students in the defined vulnerable groups will need to provide appropriate written evidence of their circumstances and complete an application form.

 Application forms are available throughout the academic year from Mrs Halestrap, Head of Sixth Form.

 N.B.
 Any significant change in financial circumstances will be considered at any time during the school year, following written notification of the change.

 Assessment Criteria and Payments

-Each discretionary bursary application is assessed by senior members of staff.
+Each application is assessed confidentially by senior members of staff.

 Conditions to be met by students

-These conditions will be reviewed termly and failure to meet the agreed standards could result in a reduction or cancellation of payments.
+These conditions will be reviewed termly and failure to meet the agreed standards could results in a reduction or cancellation of payments.

 Further information can be obtained on